Margaret Atwood Is Writing A Sequel To 'The Handmaid's Tale'

 It's not clear how this new book will relate to the first.
 The publisher didn't say who the three narrators would be, nor whether they were characters in the first book.

-Since it was first published in 1985, the book has sold eight million copies in English, according to Penguin Random House.
+Since it was first published in 1985, the book has sold 8 million copies in English, according to Penguin Random House.